andrewbaay/andrewbaay.github.io/content/posts/obm-part1/index.md

 thumbnailResizeOptions="1200x900 q90 Lanczos"
 resizeOptions="1200x1200 q90 Lanczos" showExif="true" previewType="blur" embedPreview="true" loadJQuery="True">}}

 Chromatic aberration is a type of post processing effect that scatters light to create an odd, somewhat otherworldly look.
 This was a must-have system considering the Xen segments players explore in both Guard Duty and Operation: Black Mesa.
-The thing with post-processing techniques is you need to think of them like garlic when cooking.
-A little is good, but too much can ruin the dish.
 Below you can see a screenshot of how this subtle light-altering effect enhances the scene when you approach a Xen Portal, when combined with color correction.

+Chromatic aberration is also used on some game scenarios, such as taking damage, falling, and when swimming on water.
+This improves the feedback loop that we are trying to achieve with the game.

 ### Screenspace Reflections